subhaISRO/FracDeformer/README.md

 The checkpoints are available at: https://drive.google.com/file/d/10n_SiRSxjgog4nQY2ldktmQKCpM_Ezsg/view?usp=sharing

-Download the checkpoints, uncompressed it and keep them in the `checkpoins` directory
+Download the checkpoints, uncompressed it and keep them in the `checkpoints` directory

 Before running the inference, use `python setup.py develop --no_cuda_ext` to setup the modified basicsr for this particular project.